wp-plugins/easy-media-gallery/readme.txt

 = Recommended Plugins =
 The following are other recommended plugins by the author:

-* [Easy Contact Form](http://goo.gl/I6e2R2) - The Best Contact Form Plugin to create awesome Contact Form in minutes.
+* [Best Contact Form](https://wordpress.org/plugins/contact-form-lite/) - The Best Contact Form Plugin to create awesome Contact Form in minutes.
 * [Best Image Slider Plugin](https://wordpress.org/plugins/image-slider-widget/) - Easy Image Slider Widget - Displaying your image as slider in widget/sidebar area with very easy.
 Allows you to customize it to looking exactly what you want.
-* [Easy Lightbox Popup](http://wordpress.org/plugins/easy-notify-lite/) - The Best Notify and Subscription Form Plugin to display notify popup, announcement and subscribe form with very ease, fancy and elegant.
+* [Easy Lightbox Popup](https://wordpress.org/plugins/easy-notify-lite/) - The Best Notify and Subscription Form Plugin to display notify popup, announcement and subscribe form with very ease, fancy and elegant.

 = Translation =